MisterSchmitz/bike-share-routes/README.md

 * (optional) Location enabled

 ### Built With
-JavaScript
+- JavaScript
-HTML, CSS
+- HTML, CSS
-Google Maps API
+- Google Maps API
-Live station data pulled from the North American Bike Share Association ([specs](https://github.com/NABSA/gbfs))
+- Station data courtesy of the North American Bike Share Association [feed specification](https://github.com/NABSA/gbfs)

 ### The Inspiration
 I was living in Boulder, CO, which uses the B-Cycle bikeshare system.
 At the time, the B-Cycle app could not deliver on a simple request: how can I get from point A to B using their system?
 The app required me to know which B-Cycle stations were nearest to my start and end points.
 Google Maps doesn't include bikeshare stations in their biking or transit directions, so there wasn't a seamless way for me to find directions.